V1NT4G3K0D3/V1NT4G3K0D3/README.md

 - 🔭 I’m currently working on a sound transferring project ~ Resonator(repo name).
 - 🌱 I’m currently improving my nodejs skills
 - 👯 I’m looking to collaborate on node js
-- 🤔 I’m looking for help with ...well you guessed it ..nodejs
 - 💬 Ask me about anything, I'll be happy to help
 - 📫 Reach me @: pblkjh@gmail.com